Deccan College of Engineering and Technology

 The Deccan College of Engineering and Technology (DCET) is a technical institute at Darussalam, Nampally in Hyderabad, India.
 The college is one of the eight Engineering colleges affiliated to Osmania University in Hyderabad.

 History

 The college was established in 1984 as a self-financing minority institution by the Darussalam Educational Trust chaired by Sultan Salahuddin Owaisi, a prominent politician and Member of Parliament.

 Campus

 The campus is in the heart of the city at Nampally.
 The college occupies an area of 66,070 sq ft (6,138 m2) built-in area with adjacent open space of approximate 16 acres (65,000 m2) for further expansion.
 It also houses the Deccan School of Management, the AIMIM party office, Etemaad Press Office, Deccan School of Pharmacy and the Deccan School of Planning and Architecture which was started in the year 2011 with an annual intake of 80 students.

-Objective

-The main objective of this group of institutions is to impart technical knowledge and skill in all aspects to the deserving candidates particularly the Muslim Minority community and promote them to the international standards.
-The institutions take efforts to develop every student into a well qualified Professional of the future India and also to instill confidence and courage in them to face the challenging world with new vision.
-Also the institutions intend to make all the students know the fundamental principles so that they can build their research career in the future.
-The basic objective will be developing R&D in the fundamentals of Science, Engineering & Technology disciplines.

 Courses offered

 The institute is consistently ranked among the best in Hyderabad.
 It offers four-year Bachelor of Engineering (B.E.) degree in the following fields: